 Торіс Summary Where to find more information 2.1 DISTRIBUTIO NS (CONT) 2.1.3 What is the impact of franking credits?
-Distributions are expected to be franked at the sa on Ordinary Shares and, accordingly, Holders are a combination of cash Distributions and franking franks Ordinary Shares at 100%.
-The level of franki and Distributions may be partially, fully or not fran expected to receive credits.
-ANZ currently ing may vary over time Sections 6.1.6 and 6.1.17 Clause 3.2 of the Note Terms If the potential value of the franking credits is take the Distribution Rate of 1.9390% per annum in th would be equivalent to an unfranked distribution 2.7700% per annum. e example in Section 2.1.2 If any Distribution is not franked or only partially f of the cash Distribution will be increased to comp component, subject to the Payment Conditions. of sets out the method of calculation for the addition pensate for the unfranked Clause 3.2 of the Note Terms For example, if the franking rate applicable to the then the cash Distribution on each Note for that I Distribution Period was for 91 days) would be cale Distribution Period (if the Indicative Distribution Rate 1.9390% per annum Multiplied by the Face Value x \$100.00 Multiplied by the number of days in the Distribution Period x 91 Divided by 365 ÷ 365 Sub total \$0.4834 Divided by 1 - (Tax Rate x (1 - Franking Rate)) 0.97 Indicative partially franked cash Distribution payment for the Distribution Period per Note \$0.4984 The above example is for illustrative purposes on may be higher or lower than this example. y.
-Actual Distributions Holders should be aware that the potential value not accrue at the same time as the receipt of any depend on the individual tax position of each Ho apply at the time of each Distribution. cash Distribution and will If the corporate tax rate applicable to ANZ were to of Distributions and the amount of any franking constance, if the tax rate decreases the cash amount may pay would increase and the franking credits would decrease. redits would change.
-For nt of any Distribution ANZ The laws relating to the availability of franking anchange.
-Holders should refer to the Taxation Sum seek professional advice in relation to their tax po mary in Section 7 and
+Distributions on the Notes will be franked at the sa ANZ Holdings Ordinary Shares.
+ANZ Holdings has n ANZ's most recent ordinary dividend paid in Decen 100%.
+The level of franking may vary over time and partially, fully or not franked. not yet paid a dividend, and nber 2022 was franked at Sections 6.1.7 and 6.1.19 Clause 3.2 of the Note Terms If the potential value of the franking credits is taken the Distribution Rate of 4.3750% per annum in the would be equivalent to an unfranked distribution r 6.2500% per annum. example in Section 2.1.2 If any Distribution is not franked or only partially fra of the cash Distribution will be increased to compe component, subject to the Payment Conditions.
+Cl Terms sets out the method of calculation for the ac ensate for the unfranked ause 3.2 of the Note For example, if the franking rate applicable to the D then the cash Distribution on each Note for that Di Distribution Period was for 91 days) would be calcu stribution Period (if the Indicative Distribution Rate 4.3750% per annum Multiplied by the Face Value x \$100.00 Multiplied by the number of days in the Distribution Period 16 x 91 Divided by 365 ÷ 365 Sub total \$1.0908 Divided by 1 - (Tax Rate x (1 - Franking Rate)) 0.97 Indicative partially franked cash Distribution payment for the Distribution Period per Note \$1.1245 The above example is for illustrative purposes only. may be higher or lower than this example.
+Actual Distributions Holders should be aware that the potential value o does not accrue at the same time as the receipt of will depend on the individual tax position of each H that apply at the time of each Distribution. any cash Distribution and If the corporate tax rate applicable to ANZ Holding the cash amount of Distributions and the amount of would change.
+For instance, if the tax rate decrease Distribution ANZ may pay would increase and the f to that Distribution would decrease. of any franking credits as the cash amount of any The laws relating to the availability of franking and change.
+Holders should refer to the Taxation Summ seek professional advice in relation to their tax posi hary in Section 7 and